-In order to do all of this, it takes a community.
 People need to do the administration work, others need to plan for outreach, and more than that someone needs to track the money.
 Having a good accountant ensures that the organization will be operating within reason and in compliance with designated regulation.
 A great accounting company can also help when it comes to applying for grants and funding for upcoming projects.
 Without skilled accounting, the organization has little chance of expanding and maintaining growth.

 Providing reports that present the monetary transactions occurring is important in the industry.

-Accounting for nonprofits requires different basic services than for-profit businesses.
+Accounting basics for nonprofits requires different services than for-profit businesses.
 Because it is a nonprofit there are different rules and regulations.
 There are systems that need to be in place and accounting procedures to ensure a healthy nonprofit company.

 - Net Assets

 When creating a balance sheet for nonprofits, the spot where equity amount would go will be replaced with the net assets.
 This is because there are no investors taking an equity position in a nonprofit organization.